Skip to main content

 Industrial evaporation ponds used in critical minerals mining in Latin America and the Caribbean

 Global leadership in critical minerals will be defined by productivity, sustainability, and the speed of innovation, not just by reserves.
-Applying Industry 4.0 technologies, such as artificial intelligence (AI), automation, the Internet of Things (IoT), digital twins, and blockchain in the mining sector, reduces costs, strengthens operational safety, and makes more complex deposits viable.
+Applying Industry 4.0 technologies – such as artificial intelligence (AI), automation, the Internet of Things (IoT), digital twins, and blockchain technologies – in the mining sector can reduce costs, strengthen operational safety, and make more complex deposits viable.
 However, digital innovation must be integrated with effective community engagement strategies, transparency, and early participation to ensure the sector's environmental and social sustainability.

-The IDB Invest report, "Smart Mining in Latin America and the Caribbean (LAC): Accelerating Investment for the Transformative Investments," outlines the competitive advantages of adopting Industry 4.0 technologies to capitalize on the global demand for critical minerals, which could more than double by 2030 and quadruple by 2050.
+The IDB Invest report, "Smart Mining in Latin America and the Caribbean (LAC): Accelerating Investment for Sector Transformation," outlines the competitive advantages of adopting Industry 4.0 technologies to capitalize on the global demand for critical minerals, which could more than double by 2030 and quadruple by 2050.

-In this growth scenario, mining in LAC faces increasing pressures to increase production, meet higher sustainability and safety standards, and simultaneously strengthen community engagement and local development.
+In this growth scenario, the region's mining sector faces increasing pressure to ramp up production, meet higher sustainability and safety standards, and simultaneously strengthen community engagement and local development.
 Technological adoption is emerging as a decisive factor for the region's mining competitiveness.
-It is essential to accelerate investment in smart mining to maximize social, environmental, and economic benefits.
+Accelerating investment in smart mining is vital to maximize the sector’s social, environmental, and economic benefits.

-The scale of the energy minerals market in Latin America and the Caribbean reinforces its strategic position.
+The scale of the key energy minerals market in Latin America and the Caribbean underscores the region's strategic relevance.
 In 2024, production reached an estimated value of $100 billion in mining and $19 billion in refining.
 By 2040, these figures are projected to increase to around $130 billion and $24 billion, respectively, driven by the expansion of copper in Chile and Peru, as well as the advancement of copper, nickel, and lithium production and refining in Chile, Argentina, and Brazil.

 This growth indicates a significant opportunity to attract investments and expand productive capacity.
 However, the realization of this potential does not depend solely on the scale of resources or market conditions.

-In several countries in the region, the paralysis of mining projects due to social and environmental factors inhibits development potential and constitutes a key strategic risk to be addressed.
-These delays severely undermine companies' business cases and operating models, demonstrating that technical efficiency alone is insufficient without social legitimacy.
+In several countries in the region, social and environmental factors have stalled mining projects, limiting development potential and creating a critical strategic risk.
+Such delays severely undermine companies’ business cases and operating models, demonstrating that technical efficiency alone is insufficient without social legitimacy.

-The absence of proactive early engagement strategies and territorial management generates multidimensional costs that affect operational viability and the state's tax collection.
-Therefore, overcoming low levels of trust is imperative, positioning the Social License to Operate (SLO) as a critical enabler for investment and the adoption of new technologies.
+The lack of proactive, early engagement strategies and effective territorial management leads to a range of costs that impact both operational viability and government tax revenues.
+As a result, building trust is essential – making the Social License to Operate (SLO) a key factor for attracting investment and adopting new technologies.

 Truly smart mining must implement participatory monitoring systems that use digital tools to monitor environmental impacts in real-time, transforming distrust into shared technical knowledge.
-It is also essential to ensure tangible, measurable benefits for the territories by aligning technical investment with local development and land-use planning.
+It is also essential to ensure tangible, measurable benefits for local communities by aligning technical investment with local development priorities and land-use planning.

 How can the region capitalize on the technological transformation to increase production, reduce costs, and strengthen sustainability?